Understanding College Admissions in Ontario

-You may need to translate your transcripts and documents into English.
+You might also need to translate your transcripts and documents into English.
 Translations will need to be notarized in front of a certified translator.
 Certified translators can be found through the Association of Translators and Interpreters of Ontario (ATIO).

 Some college programs in Ontario will also ask to see additional documents or information to help process your application.
 This could include items such as written work, portfolio samples, letter of intent, or references, depending on the program.
 Some programs may also require additional placement tests or assessments.

 To attend college in Canada, you need to apply for a study permit (Form IMM1294).
-This must be arranged before traveling to Canada and is available only to full-time students.
-Applications can be made online or at your nearest visa application centre.
+This must be arranged before traveling to Canada.
+It is available only to full-time students.
+You can apply online or at your nearest visa application centre.

-For more information, contact the Canadian Embassy nearest you or visit Immigration, Refugees and Citizenship Canada (IRCC).
+For more information, contact your local Canadian Embassy or visit Immigration, Refugees, and Citizenship Canada (IRCC).

 Tuition fees for international students are about $14,000 per year (Canadian).
 There may be additional fees depending on the college and program.
-In addition to student fees, keep in mind there are other expenses such as medical insurance, housing costs, food, transportation, and other day-to-day living expenses.
+In addition to student fees, keep in mind that there will be other expenses, such as: medical insurance, housing costs, food, transportation, and other living expenses.

 Ontario offers incredible academic opportunities.
 It’s an exciting place to live and study.
 It is also a diverse province where you can build the skills, experiences, and relationships that will help you plan your future.
 Plus, its schools offer a wealth of resources available to help international students transition smoothly to living in Canada.